anokun7/microservices-demo/README.md

 # microservices-demo
-A very simple Go-Redis app to demo discovery of multiple services behind a haproxy load balanced (using the interlock plugin system)
+A very simple Go-Redis app to demo discovery of multiple services behind a haproxy load balanced (using the interlock plugin system).

+This demo uses Docker Swarm, docker-compose and HA Proxy as the load balancer service through the interlock plugin system.
+If you need a simpler demo that does not use docker-compose, try [the interlock-demo](http://anokun7.github.io/interlock-demo/).

 ### Pre-requisites
 1. Ensure Docker Swarm is working.
 An effective demo would require at least 3 active nodes in the swarm.